When it comes to solving the store execution issue, a Learning Management System is only one piece of the puzzle.

 On the list of critical capabilities that retailers need to thrive in today’s environment, store execution is at the top.
 It’s not enough to just understand how to execute curbside pickup; If teams don’t know how to market it, when it’s launching, or when to pull it back if there’s an issue, you’re in deep trouble organizationally.
 This is why baseline communication is so important.
 Retailers need a more holistic way to run their business – an LMS is just one part of that.

 “What?” you say.
 “But an LMS is all about enabling accountability!
-What about tests, quizzes, scores, learning pathways, badges?
+What about tests, quizzes, scores, learning pathways, and badges?
 What about reminder pings and those ‘past due’ notifications?”

 Sure, an LMS is tailor-made to hold individuals accountable for their own learning performance, but too often that’s where the accountability ends.
 And in retail, that’s a huge problem.